ruzicic/ruzicic/README.md

 ---

-I work at [HEGIAS](https://hegias.com/) :switzerland: as a Senior :rocket: Full Stack Developer.
+I work at [Shopify](https://shopify.com/) :switzerland: as a Senior Software Developer.

 ## Contact